MileHacker Logo

 • Museo de Arte Sacro: A small museum adjacent to the Cathedral, housing religious art and artifacts.

-• Callejón del Codo: A charming, narrow alleyway in the historic center, offering a charming photo opportunity.
+• Callejón del Codo: A charming, narrow alleyway in the historic center, offering a lovely photo opportunity.

-• Museo Patio de las Miras: A small, private museum dedicated to local history and artifacts.
+• Museo Patio de las Miras: A small, private a museum focused on community history and artifacts.

 Local Favorites & Emerging Destinations